BrokenDetector/Coupon-calendar/README.md

 # Coupon calendar

-This service allows users to track bond coupons from the Moscow Exchange by displaying payment dates on a calendar.
-You can view how many coupons will be received on a specific day and the total amount for each month.
+This service allows users to track bond coupons from the Moscow Exchange and view key details about their bond portfolio.
+The calendar highlights coupon payment dates and displays daily and monthly totals, making it easy to keep track of upcoming income.
+Additionally, a detailed table provides essential information about bonds in your portfolio.

 ## Features

-- Visualize bond coupon payments on a calendar
+- View bond coupon payment dates and amounts in a convenient calendar format
+- Key portfolio metrics, such as total investment amount and current value
-- View the total coupon value for each month
+- View daily and monthly coupon totals in the calendar
 - Add multiple quantities of the same bond to your portfolio
-- Search bonds by shortname
+- Search bonds by shortname and ISIN
 - Fetch real-time bond data from the Moscow Exchange (MOEX)
 - User authentication
 - Manage multiple portfolios, each with different bonds